-Black Americans step up in national politics!
+Black Americans step up in national politics

 On this date in 1872, the Republican National Convention met in Philadelphia.
 Held during Reconstruction, this gathering was filled with substantial Black representation from Southern states.

-For the first time in American History, three Blacks addressed a major national political convention: Robert B. Elliot, chairman of the South Carolina delegation; Joseph H. Rainy, South Carolina delegate; and John R. Lynch, Mississippi delegate.
+For the first time in American History, three Blacks addressed a major national political convention: Robert B. Elliot, chairman of the South Carolina delegation; Joseph H. Rainey, South Carolina delegate; and John R. Lynch, Mississippi delegate.

 Ulysses S. Grant was nominated for president and Henry Wilson for vice president.